- Visit a coffee farm, orange grove, and cheese producer on Gran Canaria

 Day 1: Fly to Tenerife on the Canary Islands & Explore Santa Cruz

-Upon arrival from your cruise in Barcelona, a private driver will take you to Barcelona´s airport to catch your flight to Tenerife.
-Upon arrival, collect your rental car and settle into your hotel.
-Afterward, explore the city of Santa Cruz de Tenerife.
+A private driver will take you to Barcelona´s airport to catch your flight to Tenerife.
+Upon arrival, collect your rental car and settle into your hotel before exploring the city of Santa Cruz de Tenerife.

-Tenerife is the popular destination in the Canary Islands, attracting over six million visitors a year.
-Famous resorts and white sandy beaches meet remote alpine villages, cultured port settlements, and ancient towns.
-There are numerous ways to explore Tenerife.
-You can enjoy walks through tropical forests, observe volcanic activity, or visit museums, temples, and modern art.
+Tenerife is a popular destination in the Canary Islands, and for good reason.
+White sandy beaches meet remote alpine villages, cultured port settlements, and ancient towns.
+There are numerous ways to explore Tenerife: you can enjoy walks through tropical forests, observe volcanic activity, or visit museums, temples, and modern art.

 Start your exploration of Santa Cruz at Plaza de España, then walk through the city and enjoy some of the city's main sites, such as Castillo de San Juan Bautista, García Sanabria City Park, and the Palmetum Botanical Gardens.
 In the evening, enjoy dinner in the historic central district.